 Leo laughed but his laugh quickly turned into a wail, a hiccupping cry, as if his sadness was tearing its way out of his throat.
 He put his head in his hands, his broad back a curled shell in her passenger seat.

 She put her hand on his shoulder, just lightly at first, as if he might buck away from her.
 He didn’t move, and she let her hand rest a little heavier.
 She let her hand move back and forth between his shoulder blades.
 She felt the crisp fabric of his suit, the threads bundled tight together with a subtle pinstripe.
 This was the suit he’d worn for their wedding.
 It had to be.
 She’d helped him pick it out, and they stood together in the tailor’s dressing room, her hands running under the fabric of his shirt, his pants.
 Back then they couldn’t keep their hands to themselves.

 Now, the same strong back was under her fingertips.
 His chest heaved under the weight of her palm.
 Her wrist throbbed from the tendonitis, the warmth deep under her skin, all the old aches gathering into one smoldering burn.

-Susan Finch is an associate professor of creative writing at Belmont University in Nashville, Tennessee.
+Susan Finch is an Associate Dean in the College of Liberal Arts and Social Sciences and an Associate Professor of Creative Writing at Belmont University in Nashville, Tennessee.
 Her work has appeared in The Chicago Tribune, Crab Orchard Review, New Ohio Review, Nimrod, Beloit Fiction Journal, and elsewhere.
 Currently, she is working on a novel and a story collection.